Dr Gerry McLachlan on Cystic Fibrosis

-Choosing the best model to evaluate gene therapy strategies for cystic fibrosis in humans and his dream of being Kenny Dalglish.
+Gene therapy treatments for cystic fibrosis in humans, challenge of engaging the public and his dream of being Kenny Dalglish.

 Could you tell me about your work in a nutshell?

-I work as part of the UK Cystic Fibrosis Gene Therapy Consortium and, as the name suggests, we’re trying to develop gene therapy for cystic fibrosis.
-The Consortium has been running for almost 20 years now.
-It is a collaboration between the University of Edinburgh, the University of Oxford and Imperial College London.
+I work as part of the UK Cystic Fibrosis Gene Therapy Consortium and we’re trying to develop gene therapy* for cystic fibrosis, a genetic disease in which the lungs and digestive system can become clogged with thick mucus.

-Within the Consortium, our team at Roslin is using sheep as a model to study gene delivery to the lung in people.
-We have been involved in a lot of preclinical testing of gene therapy vectors, which we then try to develop and optimise.
-Over the years, our gene therapy vectors have even gone as far as clinical trials in cystic fibrosis patients with some success.
+Our team at The Roslin Institute is using sheep as a model to study gene delivery to the lung in people.
+We have been involved in a lot of preclinical testing* of gene therapy delivery vehicles (vectors*) to get the healthy gene into cells with a faulty gene.
+This is not an easy thing to do, people have been working on this for a long time.

 If you weren’t a scientist, what would you be?